Welcome to Marojejy

 Information About the Park

-A UNESCO World Heritage Site, Marojejy is unique in the world: a place of lush, dense rainforests; sheer, high cliffs; and plants and animals found nowhere else on earth.
+A UNESCO World Heritage Site, Marojejy is unique in the world: a place of lush rainforests, high cliffs and mountains, and plants and animals found nowhere else on earth.
 Located in northeastern Madagascar between the towns of Andapa and Sambava, Marojejy National Park comprises 55,885 hectares (138,095 acres) of land and protects the entirety of the Marojejy Massif.

 LEARN MORE